 Every region in Australia needs protecting by an environment centre.
-This is especially true for Sutherland Shire – because this Shire is the most remarkable local government region in Australia.
-It is home to a host of threatened natural features: the two great bays, Port Hacking and Botany Bay; three of Sydney’s six rivers, four national parks including the oldest in the world; many of Sydney’s best beaches; and the birthplace of the nation, where Aboriginal and European cultures first met.
-By the way, Aborigines are reported by the First Fleet diarists to have assembled muttering, shouting and making obscene gestures when Phillip’s sailors indiscriminately chopped down trees on Kurnell – that’s the first environmental protest meeting in Australian history!
+This is especially true for the Sutherland Shire – one of the most remarkable local government regions in Australia.
+It is home to a host of natural features: the two great bays, Port Hacking and Botany Bay; three of Sydney’s six rivers, four national parks including the oldest in the world; many of Sydney’s best beaches; and the place where Aboriginal and European cultures first met.
+Aborigines are reported by the First Fleet diarists to have assembled muttering, shouting and making obscene gestures when Phillip’s sailors indiscriminately chopped down trees on Kurnell – that’s the first environmental protest meeting in Australian history!
 And we have over 100 urban bushland areas in the Shire to protect, along with 50 per cent of Sydney mangroves and 90 percent of its saltmarshes.

-After the launch of the Environment Centre it wasn’t long before its founding members were hard at work on their first campaign.
+After the launch of the Environment Centre on the 22 July, 1991 it wasn’t long before its founding members were hard at work on their first campaign.
 It was to be the first of many successes.
-All through the intervening years, SSEC has been in the forefront of many campaigns on behalf of environmental protection in and around Sutherland Shire:
+All through the intervening years, Sutherland Shire Environment Centre has been in the forefront of many campaigns on behalf of environmental protection in and around Sutherland Shire: